dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ---

-Let's also move the `dbadmin` service block from `docker-compose.yml` to a new separate file called `dbadmin.yml` as it will only be utilized during `development` but we don't need to that service when we're just running tests.
+Let's also move the `dbadmin` service block from `docker-compose.yml` to a new separate file called `dbadmin.yml` as it will only be utilized during `development` but we don't need that service when we're just running tests.

 ```yml
 services: